 If you are an admitted student to Purdue and submit your FAFSA by this deadline, you can expect to hear back about your award offering sometime in late March or early April.

-Before completing your FAFSA, you’ll need to get a PIN from the U.S. Department of Education at www.pin.ed.gov.
-If parents are helping in the aid process, make sure one of them registers for a PIN too.
-Starting April 2015, this process will be replaced by a Federal Student Aid (FSA) username/password.
+Before completing your FAFSA, you’ll need to create a Federal Student Aid (FSA) ID.
+If parents are helping in the aid process, make sure one of them registers for an FSA ID too.

 What You’ll Need: